-ents should be Students should o explain the be able to discuss and evaluate the ept of change importance and effectiveness of a tors, discuss range of strategies used by managers to implement change and discuss the effect of change on the gement and stakeholders of a ved business business.
+Students should be able to discuss and evaluate the importance and effectiveness of a range of strategies used by managers to implement change and discuss the effect of change on the stakeholders of a business.
 Knowledge will be applied to a range of contemporary case studies.
-Structured ss Management)
+Structured ent)